Skip to main content

 As previously discussed, the ICAOS received advanced congressional consent pursuant to 4 U.S.C. § 112 (2004).
 Accordingly, the agreement created a Compact that must be construed as federal law enforceable on member states through the Supremacy Clause and the Compacts Clause of the U.S. Constitution.

-PRACTICE NOTE: An additional feature of the ICAOS that is unique among Compacts is the effect rules adopted by the Interstate Commission have on state law.
-The ICAOS specifically vests in the Interstate Commission the authority to adopt rules to meet the purpose of the agreement.
-By the terms of the Compact, rules adopted by the Interstate Commission have standing as statutory law and are binding on the Compacting states.
+PRACTICE NOTE: A distinctive feature of the ICAOS among Compacts is the impact that rules adopted by the Interstate Commission have on state law.
+The ICAOS explicitly grants the Interstate Commission the authority to adopt rules necessary to fulfill the agreement’s objectives.
+According to the Compact’s provisions, these rules hold the force of statutory law and are binding on the Compacting states.
 Scott v.
 Virginia, 676 S.E.2d 343, 346 (Va.
 App.
 2009).
 A state law, court rule, or regulation that contradicts or attempts to contravene the rules of the Interstate Commission may be invalid to the extent of the conflict.
 Art.
 V, Powers & Duties of the Interstate Commission.

 References